lightmetrica/lightmetrica-v3/doc/managing_experiment.rst

     # cd /projects/project_root
     # jupyter notebook --ip=0.0.0.0 --allow-root --NotebookApp.token=''

+Then you can access the notebooks from ``http://localhost:10000`` from the brower in the host.

-Here you can use ``.lmenv_docker`` file (6-2) to configure the path to the binaries.
+For the experimental scripts, you can use ``.lmenv_docker`` file (6-2) to configure the path to the binaries.
 Note that you must specify absolute paths inside the container.

 .. code-block:: JSON